 The club has won many honours over the years, producing outstanding athletes and launching the careers of world champions and Olympians.
 Clydesdale members have won men’s and women’s Scottish and British Championship events, won in international arenas around the world and rowed the Atlantic.

 Gillian Lindsay was both World Champion and Olympic silver medallist, as well as holding the distinction of being the most successful woman sculler of all time at the point of her retirement.

-Katherine Grainger, another silver Olympic medallist, is currently the most decorated female Olympian from Great Britain.
+Katherine Grainger, another silver Olympic medallist, is currently the most decorated female Olympian from Great Britain and while not an alumnus is a longstanding friend of the club, who’s first outing was in a Clydesdale tub pair.
 Ali Watt still holds the record for the fastest time in winning the British Women’s Sculling Championship in 1999.

 One of the club’s earlier champions was Harold Paterson Murdoch, winner of the Senior Sculls at the Tailteann International Regatta in 1928.
 George Parsonage and Duncan Paterson hold the record of winning the most regattas in the club’s history.

 Renowned coaches include Alex McIlwraith, who won Scottish Coach of the Year in 1958 whilst coaching the first race of two veteran club members and past presidents, Gordon Simpson and Owen McGhee.
 Gordon has since won BBC’s ‘Unsung Hero’ award for his tireless efforts on behalf of the club, while Owen has raised thousands for Motor Neuron Disease Scotland.
 Willie Turner, a winner of the Scottish Rowing Volunteer of the Year Award, has coached many junior members over the years.